ChanderG/clearwater-guide/patches/README.md

 ## Images

 Primary change here is to disable certain Ubuntu 14.04 upgrades dues to non-availability and adding the packages and installing them locally instead of pulling them from a remote.

+## Deployment

+From version `1.17` of the kubernetes API, several CRDs have moved from extension/beta to the main api family.